Photo: L-R: Rex Schuberg, Morgan Bolden, Seth Bolden, Rick Steinke, Tom Shanahan

 The other was a fourth-quarter sack by Army senior linebacker Kenneth Brinson, one half of the other pair of bracketed siblings I had mentioned.
 His younger sister Kamryn competes on West Point’s track team.

-Brinson’s late fourth-quarter sack to force a fumble that he recovered at the Navy 22-yard line set up Hopkins’ game-winning touchdown.
+Brinson’s late fourth-quarter sack to force a fumble that he recovered at the Navy 22-yard line set up what turned out to be Hopkins’ game-winning touchdown.